teamplayer3/postcard-bindgen/README.md

 `Postcard Bindgen` allows generating code for other languages to serialize to and deserialize from [postcard](https://github.com/jamesmunns/postcard) byte format.
 This helps to setup a communication between for example a microcontroller and a App using the `postcard crate` and its lightweight memory format.

 As main types structs and enums can be annotated with `PostcardBindings` to generate code for them.
-The generated code can be exported to a npm package to import it into a javascript project.
+The generated code can be exported as a npm package to import it into a JavaScript project or as a pip package for python.

+## Supported Languages

+* 🌐 <b>JavaScript</b>
+* 🐍 <b>Python</b>

 ## Usage